KevKibe/African-Whisper/README.md

 - **--wandb_api_key**: Your Weights & Biases (W&B) API key.
 This is used for logging and tracking the training process if you're using W&B for experiment tracking.

-- **--use_peft**: True to train your model using PEFT method, False for full fine-tuning.
+- **--use_peft**: Add this flag to fine-tune using PEFT method and omit it to do full fine-tuning.

 ## Inference